 High Peak Borough Council (HPBC) is moving on from the Heritage Action Zone (HAZ) and Future High Streets (FHS) projects for Spring Gardens, as their grant schemes come to an end.
 However, HPBC still has up to £4.2m committed to the FHS project, and works to deliver the full FHS proposals, with this other funding, can continue until 2027.

-This new phase is being called ‘Revitalising Buxton’ and it has a wider remit than the HAZ and FHS projects, looking to comprehensively regenerate Lower Buxton over the next few years.
+This new phase is being called ‘Revitalising Buxton’ and it has a wider remit than the HAZ and FHS projects, looking to comprehensively regenerate The Springs area of Lower Buxton over the next few years – The Springs Shopping Centre, Spring Gardens and Station Approach.

-A first meeting of stakeholders, including Vision Buxton, was held in early 2024, with further meetings taking place in April and July.
+A first meeting of stakeholders, including Vision Buxton, was held in early 2024, with further meetings taking place approximately quarterly.

 We will endeavour to keep you updated with any further progress.